An example of a single-file blog, made by Gregory Cadars.

 - Portable HTML 179 KB

-In Praise of Idleness - Bertrand Russell
+In Praise of Idleness by Bertrand Russell

 - Portable HTML 94 KB